Walter Hood

 Birth and Rebirth

-The “new” Splash Pad Park opened in 2003 but in the past 125 years, the space has had a number of incarnations.
+In the past 150 years, the space has had a number of incarnations.
 Some of that historical background is outlined below.

 Splash Pad History